 Our "Songs" section is divided into five sub-sections.

-- Performers - We wouldn't have any songs if we didn't have PSR Tutorial "Performers" to record and share their music.
-Over the years, many people have joined the ranks of the PSR Performers and added their contributions to the web site.
+- Performers - We wouldn't have any songs if we didn't have PSR Tutorial "Performers" that record and share their music.
+Over the years, many people joined the ranks of the PSR Performers and added their contributions to the web site.
 Some of the performers are professional musicians, some play gigs primarily for fun, some do not play in public at all, but are talented home players.
 Men and women, young and "senior", working and retired, a great mix of talent and people and instruments.
-Each performer has their own page where you can listen to and download their songs.
-You will also find a brief musical biography and one or more photos of the performer.
+Each performer has a page where you can listen to and download their songs.
+You also find a brief musical biography and one or more photos of the performer.
 Performers are listed alphabetically by first name and a navigational bar on the left side of each page lets you jump to any other performer's page.
 Next and Previous buttons on each page let you navigate to the next or previous performer.
-The current keyboard for each performer is indicated by an icon in the upper right-hand corner of the page.
-Click on that icon to navigate to the next performer on that particular keyboard.
+Performers who have not added songs in the past two years are found in the Archived Performers section.

-- Midi Files - There are well over 4,000 midi files found in the PSR Tutorial archives.
+- Midi Files - There are well over 5,700 midi files found in the PSR Tutorial archives.
 You can see each performer's files on their page.
 But, if you are not interested in any particular performer, but are interested in a particular song, then this section is for you.
 All of the midi songs are listed alphabetically by song title.
 Looking for "In the Mood"?
 Just go to the "I" page and scroll down until you find (the many recordings and variations) of that song.
-The tables here indicate the performer and volume number so you can easily go to that performer page and download the appropriate volume.
-All of the Performer midi files are on the PSR Tutorial 2012 CD-ROM.
+The tables here indicate the performer so you can easily go to that performer page and download other midi songs from that performer.

-- MP3 Files - Several performers have a "Jukebox" on their page where you can listen to their songs right on your computer or download that song to listen to in your computer or your MP3 player.
-This section provides an alphabetical list of all the Performer songs, as well as all the other MP3 files found on this site.
-There is a link for each file so you can download the MP3 if you are interested.
-Note that hundreds of MP3s are available on the PSR Tutorial 2009 Songs Collection, the 2010 Songs Collection, the 2011 Songs Collection, and the 2012 Songs Collection.
+- MP3 Files - Each Performer's page shows all that performer's songs any of which you can listen to and/or download.
+This MP3 section provides an alphabetical list of all the Performer songs, as well as any other MP3 files available on this site.
+There is a link for each file so you can audition and/or download the MP3 file.
+Note that hundreds of MP3s are available on the PSR Tutorial Songs 2017 Collection and the Songs 2013 Collection.

 - Yamaha - Over the years, Yamaha has provided some midi files freely to keyboard owners.
 You'll find those files on this page.
 The Yamaha page also includes a Jukebox so you can sample some of the files to see what they are like.

 - Christmas - Every year Christmas songs become an important part of the keyboard players arsenal.
 For several years, PSR Tutorial Members have contributed Christmas songs to the PSR Tutorial Christmas Jukebox.
-You'll find this year's Christmas Jukebox in this section as well as the songs from the 2011 Christmas Jukebox.
+You'll find this year's Christmas Jukebox in this section as well as the songs from the previous year's Jukebox.